 Whether you are at the National Institutes of Health (NIH) for the summer, for a year, for five years, or for the foreseeable future, the NIH is dedicated to providing a strong infrastructure to support you.

 - Cafeterias: Full-service cafeterias, cafes, and convenience shops are located in multiple buildings, with 4 locations in the NIH Clinical Center.

-- Campus Map: The map identifies visitor and employee parking lots and pedestrian and vehicle access points to campus, as well as identifying all of our buildings, which are numbered rather than named, typically.
+- Campus Map and Parking: The map identifies visitor and employee parking lots and pedestrian and vehicle access points to campus, as well as identifying all of our buildings, which are numbered rather than named, typically.